Rank Centrality: Ranking from Pair-wise Comparisons: Model, Problem Statement and Algorithm

 In our setting, the matrix $P$ is a noisy version (due to finite sample error) of the ideal matrix $\tP$ discussed above.
 Therefore, it naturally suggests the following algorithm as a surrogate.
 We estimate the probability distribution obtained by applying matrix $P$ repeated starting from any initial condition.
 Precisely, let $p_t(i) = \prob(X_t=i)$ denote the distribution of the random walk at time $t$ with $p_0 = (p_0(i)) \in \reals_+^n$ be an arbitrary starting distribution on $[n]$.
 Then,

-In general, the random walk converges to a stationary distribution $\pi=\lim_{t\to\infty}p_t$ which may depend on $p_0$.
-When the transition matrix has a unique largest eigenvector (unique stationary distribution), starting from any initial distribution $p_0$, the limiting distribution $\pi$ is unique.
-This stationary distribution $\pi$ is the top left eigenvector of $P$, which makes computing $\pi$ a simple eigenvector computation.
-Formally, we state the algorithm, which assigns numerical scores to each node, which we shall call {\em Rank Centrality}:

-The stationary distribution of the random walk is a fixed point of the following equation:
+\DS{When the transition matrix has a unique left largest eigenvector, then starting from any initial distribution $p_0$, the limiting distribution $\pi$ is unique.} This stationary distribution $\pi$ is the top left eigenvector of $P$, which makes computing $\pi$ a simple eigenvector computation.
+Formally, we state the algorithm, which assigns numerical scores to each node, which we shall call \RC: The stationary distribution of the random walk is a fixed point of the following equation:

 This suggests an alternative intuitive justification: an object receives a high rank if it has been preferred to other high ranking objects or if it has been preferred to many objects.